CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 2024 was the year where, with the contribution of CPANSec, Perl communities evolved in their mindset and their attitudes towards Common Vulnerabilities and Exposures (CVEs).

-Until then, our experience is that very few CVEs were emitted for Perl modules and tooling.
+Until then, our experience is that very few CVEs were published for Perl modules and tooling.
 Beyond that, people and authors were a bit reluctant to deal with those CVEs.

 CVE are not a sign of bad quality or maintenance of a code,